JJ/hoborg/text/text.md

 teakettle, just a part.
 I couldn't even see if it had ears or not.
 It was big, though.

 "That's a fucking teakettle, that's what it is."
-I launged myself at him, but he experly ducked and was talking as he did.
+I launched myself at him, but he expertly ducked and was talking as he did.

 "No, it's not.
 It's a head... apparatus.
 See, here's the... belly engine."
 Which looked like a stovepipe, or a part of it that was visible